codeacme17/examor/README.md

 > Please make sure Docker is installed on your local machine, and ports `51717`, `51818`, and `52020` are available on your local host

 Open `http://localhost:51818` in your browser to access Examor.
+(Due to optimization scheme for modules, it may be slow when loading the program or entering a certain page for the first time)

 ## ✨ Features